chulminy/CIVE497-CIVE700/task/Task8_NeuralNetwork/README.md

 **NO MORE DELAY: Please submit your report earlier**

-In this task, I am giving you two problems that can be easily solved by tuning the parameters.
+In this task, I am giving you two problems that can be easily solved by only tuning the parameters (except Problem 1(a)).
 However, to better understanding the neural network, I recommend reviewing all codes in the folder and making an effort to learn how the codes work.

 ## Problem 1 (60 points)
 **(a)** Try out a neural network playground in this link: [http://playground.tensorflow.org](http://playground.tensorflow.org).
 Run all four examples by changing features, # of hidden layers, # of neurons, activation function, and/or learning rate (You do not need to include your results in your report).